wulfmann/vercel/README.md

 # Vercel Python SDK

-## 🚨 This library is currently in alpha.
-Not many resources are supported and the core API is subject to change.
+## 🚨 This library is currently in beta 🚨

+Most resources are supported, but some are missing.
+You can check the [support table](/docs/supported-resources.md) for an up-to-date list.

 ## Install